 A reference manager can be a very useful tool when you are doing a literature review.
-It helps you to organise your references in a systematic way.
+It helps you to organize your references in a systematic way.

 With a reference manager you can

 Export references from a bibliographic database to your reference manager, including, when available, the abstract and keywords used in the item record.
 The reference manager displays bibliographical data from different databases in a uniform format - this makes it easier to scan the titles and abstracts to decide which articles you want to read.

 Each database has its own procedure for exporting references into a reference manager.
 See the step-by-step guides for EUR Library databases in List of databases in the RefWorks course of the University Library.

 Create folders to categorize your references.
 You can create folders per database, per topic, per 'status of the document' (to read, read, useful, not relevant), etc.

 Use additional fields, for example the User fields in RefWorks, to add your own keywords and remarks.

 Use the deduplicate option to locate results found in multiple databases.